-Write your mailing address, complete with the postal code.
+4.4 White your mailing address, complete with the parts of This is the state of 14 Write your mailing address, complete with the postal code.
 This is the address to which correspondence regarding your application will be mailed.
 Write your address in English and, if applicable, also in the native script of your country of residence.
 Attach another page if necessary.
-If your residential address is different than your mailing address, write it here, complete with the postal code.
+15 If your residential address is different than your mailing address, write it here, complete with the postal code.
 If your residential address is the same as your mailing address, write "N/A".
-Write your telephone numbers, including your: home number; and any other phone number where you can regularly be contacted.
-Clearly print your e-mail address (if applicable).
+16 Write your telephone numbers, including your: home number; and any other phone number where you can regularly be contacted.
+17 Clearly print your e-mail address (if applicable).
 Note: By indicating your e-mail address, you authorize Citizenship and Immigration Canada to transmit your file and personal information to that specific e-mail address.
 E-communication is our primary method of correspondence.
-Write you passport details, including the: passport number country which issued the passport, and expiry date of the passport.
-Note : For the principal applicant only: if you have a valid passport or travel document, include a photocopy of the bio-data page (the page which contains your name, date and place of birth, passport number, and photo) in your submission to CIO.
+18 Write you passport details, including the: passport number asymptotic which issued the presence the and country which issued the passport, and expiry date of the passport.
+Note: For the principal applicant only: if you have a valid passport or travel document, include a photocopy of the bio-data page (the page which contains your name, date and place of birth, passport number, and photo) in your submission to CIO.
 Do not send your passport .
-Write your identity card number if applicable.
+19 /rite your identity card number if applicable.
 Identity (identification) cards are issued by national, provincial, municipal or other governments, or by a recognized international agency such as the Red Cross, as a means of identification.
 If you have such a card, print the number in the space provided.
 Photocopy both sides of the card and attach the photocopy to your application.
 If you do not have an identity card, write "N/A".
-Write the name of the city or town and the province or territory where you intend to live in Canada.

-Details of family members

-Provide personal details about your family members, whether they intend to accompany you to Canada or not (for more information on family members, including age requirements, refer to Family members).

-You must also provide details on family members whose location is unknown (including those missing or presumed dead).
+20 20 Write the name of the city or town and the province or territory where you intend to live in Canada.
+Details of family members you to Can refer to Fa rsonal details about your family members , whether they intend to accompany ada or not (for more information on family members, including age requirements, mily members). also provide details on family members whose location is unknown (including those presumed dead).
+ImportantYou must list all family members, whether they wish to be considered in your application for permanent residence at this time or not.
+You will not be able to sponsor family members a later date if they are not listed on your application.
+Section Action Given na Date of b age of your family members.